 This EIP:

-This EIP provides a solution to the large volume of algorithms by introducing a registry of algorithms that can be used via a single interface.
+This EIP allows the use of many algorithms by introducing an algorithm registry that can be used via a single interface.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.